chrultrabook/docs/docs/bootableusb.md

 2. Plug in your USB
 3. Open Terminal
 4. CD to the directory in where you downloaded the AppImage to
-5. mark it as an executable with chmod a+x name.AppImage (replace name.AppImage with the name of the AppImage file)
+5. mark it as an executable with (replace name.AppImage with the name of the AppImage file) ```sudo chmod a+x name.AppImage ```
-6. Open the appimage using  ./name.AppImage  (replace name.AppImage with the name of the AppImage file)
+7. Open the appimage using (replace name.AppImage with the name of the AppImage file) ```./name.AppImage```
-7. Click the big blue "Select" button
+9. Click the big blue "Select" button
-8. A File Explorer window should pop up, find the iso of your choice, then click `Open`
+10. A File Explorer window should pop up, find the ISO of your choice, then click `Open`
-9. Select your Flashdrive or Change your Flashdrive
+11. Select your Flashdrive or Change your Flashdrive
-10. Click On Flash
+12. Click On Flash
-11. Profit
+13. Profit